Meeting Ethiopia's Bonn Challenge target: Restoring degraded coffee landscapes

 State of implementation/results

-- Collection of baseline information for the delineation of pilot regions, presentation to relevant stakeholders, and local support via Fact-Finding Mission from 01 Oct. to 14 Oct.
+- Presentation to relevant stakeholders, and local support via Fact-Finding Mission from 01 Oct. to 14 Oct.
 2018 (Partner: Unique forestry GmbH)